RmdanJr/vehicle-distance-estimation/README.md

 #### Generate Objects Coordinates Sheet

 Frames on rows & classes on columns.
-Each cell have all center coordinates of the detected objects in frame on row from class on column.
+Each cell has all center coordinates of the detected objects in a frame on a row from class on a column.

 - generate sheet from text labels ```python generate-coordinates-sheet.py```

 ### Distance Estimation
-Estimate distance of objects using object detection results.
+Estimate the distance of objects using object detection results.

 #### Setup